Improved early warning of compact binary mergers using higher modes of gravitational radiation: A population study: Results

 The results are summarized via cumulative histograms plotted in Fig.~\ref{fig:cum-hist-all}.
-When higher modes are included, the localisation area was reduced by more than a factor of two for $\sim 30\% (40\%)$ of the source in O5 (Voyager) for early-warning times of $40-60$ sec before the merger.
+When higher modes are included, the localisation area was reduced by more than a factor of two for $\sim 30\% (40\%)$ of the binaries in O5 (Voyager) for early-warning times of $40-60$ sec, and a limiting distance of 40 Mpc.
 In the O5 scenario, up to $\sim 95\%$ ($80\%$), $\sim 60\%$ ($50\%$) and $\sim 35\%$ ($30\%$) events have localization skyareas less than $1000$ deg. sq. $20$s, $40$s, and $60$s before the merger respectively when higher modes are included (not included).
 These numbers increase to $\sim 100\%$ ($90\%$), $\sim 80\%$ ($60\%$) and $\sim 55\%$ ($40\%$) in the Voyager scenario.